barbazul/1kfa/mod_guide_player.md

 The GM should decide if the armour incurs any additional costs when calculating encumbrance penalties.
 Better armour tends to be heavier and impedes graceful movement.
-Any increased encumberance penalty should be written on the card.
+Any increased encumbrance penalty should be written on the card.

 The GM and player should agree on a descriptive name for the armour like "Padded" or "Chainmail" or "Full plate" and write that at the top of a card.